United New Jersey Railroad and Canal Company: Camden and Amboy

 R. Stephenson and Company built a locomotive steam engine for the Camden and Amboy that was completed in July 1831 and shipped to Philadelphia from Liverpool on the 14th of the same month.
 It was received by "Edwin A. Stephens for the Camden and South Amboy R. Road & Trans Co."
 The locomotive engine was named John Bull in reference to its place of manufacture.
 As of 1986, it was the oldest operable locomotive engine.
 The John Bull arrived at Bordentown on September 4, 1831, and was first tested on November 12.
 The first section, from Stewarts Point Wharf near Bordentown north to Hightstown, was opened to the public on October 1, 1832, being operated by horse at first.

 Service between Philadelphia and Stewarts Point Wharf was provided by steamboats, and a stagecoach trip was used between Hightstown and South Amboy.
 The trip cost $3 and ran in 9.5 hours, 1–2 hours faster than other routes.
 The remainder of the line to South Amboy (the current Hightstown Industrial Track) opened on December 17, allowing for the elimination of the stagecoach transfer, but the Delaware froze on December 27, requiring stagecoach operation south of Bordentown.
 Freight service began on January 24, 1833.
 Regular locomotive operation by the John Bull began on September 9 of that year.
 Within two months, a derailment killed two people; this was the earliest recorded train accident involving the death of passengers.
 In the fall of 1833, the line was extended south to Delanco, and the full line to Camden was completed on December 19, 1834.

 The C&A was profitable as soon as it started operations.
-In 1833, the company grossed about $500,000 but only incurred of $287,000.
+In 1833, the company grossed about $500,000 but only had $287,000 in expenses.